-If you can't resist the creamy filling of a moist Twinkie, think about indulging in one -- but fried.
-One of the ultimate comfort foods, deep fried Twinkies are a fair and carnival favorite.
+If you can't resist the creamy filling of a moist Twinkie, think about indulging in one – but fried.
+One of the ultimate comfort foods, deep-fried Twinkies are a fair and carnival favorite.
 Every year carnival food vendors seem to add some unusual, yet amazing, edible treats.
 In fact, these days you can find all kinds of deep-fried desserts at these events.
-Luckily, you don't have to go to a fair to bite into a deep fried Twinkie.
+Luckily, you don't have to go to a fair to bite into a deep-fried Twinkie.
 You can make your own with this recipe.

-History Behind Twinkies
+The History of Twinkies

 The Twinkie was created by James Alexander Dewar, a baker for the Continental Baking Company, in Schiller Park, Ill. on April 6, 1930.
 It was later marketed as a "Golden Sponge Cake with Creamy Filling" by its long-time maker and distributor, Hostess Brands.
 The company filed for Chapter 11 bankruptcy in 2012; that year the world began to mourn the demise of the Twinkie when its production was suspended.